- The total cost of ETF ownership is affected by commissions.

 However, the total cost of ownership of an ETF goes beyond its expense ratio.
-It includes other factors such as the bid/ask spread, tracking difference (how closely it tracks its benchmark index), and, of course, commissions.
-Factoring in the impact of commissions can be particularly relevant for active investors who trade somewhat frequently—especially if you are making relatively smaller trade sizes—as well as long-term investors executing a dollar cost averaging strategy.
+It includes other factors such as the bid/ask spread, tracking error (how closely it tracks its benchmark index), and, of course, commissions.
+Factoring in the impact of commissions can be particularly relevant for active investors who trade somewhat frequently—especially if you are making relatively small trades—as well as long-term investors executing a dollar cost averaging strategy.

 Trade size matters

 When it comes to the impact of commission costs, trade size matters.
-To understand why, assume that it costs $7.95 to buy or sell an ETF.
-If you had $1,000 in funds to buy and sell an ETF, that equates to paying $15.90, which is roughly 1.6% of the investment toward commissions.
-By comparison, if you were to buy or sell an ETF using $30,000 in funds, the same $15.90 commission would account for just 0.05% of your funds.
+To understand why, assume that it costs $4.95 to buy or sell an ETF.
+If you had $1,000 in funds to buy and sell an ETF, that equates to paying $9.90, which is roughly 1.0% of the investment toward commissions.
+By comparison, if you were to buy or sell an ETF using $10,000 in funds, the same $9.90 commission would account for less than 0.40% of your funds.

-As the chart above shows, commissions also comprise an increasingly larger percentage of the total cost of ETF ownership at lower trade size levels.
+As the commissions as a percentage of total cost chart shows, commissions also comprise an increasingly larger percentage of the total cost of ETF ownership at lower trade size levels.
 Of course, these relationships are true not only for ETFs but also for other investments—such as stocks.
 What is unique about the potential to manage ETF trading costs is that many brokerage firms—including Fidelity—offer commission-free ETFs available for purchase.

 If you are an investor making relatively small trades, or an active investor who is frequently buying and selling ETFs, these savings can really add up.
-Of course, costs are just one aspect of the investing decision; investors should consider their individual objectives and risk constraints when deciding which investment to make.
+Of course, costs are just one aspect of the investing decision; investors should consider their individual objectives—including an assessment of the fundamental/technical attractiveness of the investment—and risk constraints when deciding which investment to make.